the-rectifier/ace411_sudoku/README.md

 - gen (Bulk Generate Boards)
 - prog (Program a created board to the STK-500 and optionally drop into interactive shell)
-- run (Same as above but generates a board at Runtime, drops into interactive shell afterwords)
+- run (Same as above but generates a board at Runtime, drops into interactive shell afterwards)
 - list (List available UART Ports)

 The Hayes Command Set